 Various method for transformation:

-Using stress- bacteria easily uptake the plasmid DNA using some stress factor such as heat or electrical sock.
+Using stress- bacteria easily uptake the plasmid DNA using some stress factors such as heat or electrical sock.

 Microinjection- a sharp needle is used for insertion of DNA directly into the nucleus of a cell, however, the method is less effective and required a higher level of expertise for that.

-Electroporation- one of the best method having a great success rate is an electrophoration method in which the recombinant DNA is inserted into the host genome by permeabilizing the cell with electrical current.
+Electroporation- one of the best methods having a great success rate is the electrophoration method in which the recombinant DNA is inserted into the host genome by permeabilizing the cell with electrical current.

-Sonication- sonication is yet another method sometimes used in the gene transfer experiment in which the recombinant DNA is inserted into the target cell using ultrasonic waves.
-The ultrasonic waves also increase the permeability of the cell.
+Sonication- sonication is yet another good method sometimes used in the gene transfer experiment in which the recombinant DNA is inserted into the target cell using ultrasonic waves.
+The ultrasonic waves also increase the permeability of cells.

 Liposome mediated gene transfer- Using an artificial cell-like outer coat known as a liposome- recombinant DNA can be inserted in the host genome.